Polar Plunge Run Recap

 Like any post long run ice bath I had a little hesitation.
 Jumping in felt invigorating, refreshing and restorative.
 Would I do it again?
 The answer is simple: Yes.
 I would do it in a heartbeat!”

 As New York City starts to open back up and the weather begins to warm up, expect MOTIVNY to continue to create events designed to get you outdoors and push your limits.
-To be among the first to know, follow us on Instagram for regular announcements and sign up for our bi-weekly newsletter.
+To be among the first to know about our upcoming running and fitness events happening in NYC, follow us on Instagram for regular announcements and sign up for our bi-weekly newsletter.

 Manual Medicine, Endurance Athletics, Brand Initiativesdavid@motivny.com